I Learned The Hard Way Why an RV Should Have a Surge Protector

 by Randy Hobbs

 Randy Learned the Hard Way Why an RV Should Have a Surge Protector!
 DON'T BE RANDY !!!

-This story was submitted on our RVing Tips and Tricks Page.Shop Camping World Products on Sale Now!
+This story was submitted on our RVing Tips and Tricks Page.Up to 70% off Clearance - While Supplies Last!

 Editor's Note: After reading Randy's story, you will realize how important it is to use a Surge Protector when plugging in your RV.

-I’ve owned my 2011 KZ Sportsmen Classic now going on 3 years.
+I’ve owned my 2011 KZ Sportsmen Classic now going on three years.
 I’ve used it several times just locally using the campsites’ 30-amp connections with no problems at all.
 I’ve used generators as well and still no problems.

 I recently let my battery drain down too low, I guess so it died.
 Recently, a family friend who oversees a pasture lake/reserve type place had electric lines run down to where I have set up a place to camp.